-The Fund's protection assets with LGIM, (gilts and index-linked gilts) detracted from the overall performance, returning -3.2% combined.
+The Pension Fund's protection assets with L&G, (gilts and index-linked gilts funds) detracted from the overall performance, returning -1.2% and -10.5% respectively.
 Fixed income assets continued to suffer throughout the year as high inflation and rising interest rate expectations resulted in the rise of yields and the fall in prices (bond prices fall as their yields rise).
 UK bonds in particular dropped in value as rates rose throughout the year as the Bank of England attempted to tame inflation.
+During the past 12 months, the Pension Fund invested into the L&G Future World Net Zero Buy and Maintain Fund, which has delivered negative absolute returns of -1.8% since inception against its benchmark return of -1.7%.

-Within the Fund's income assets, Barings Global Private Loan Fund (GPLF) 3 and 4 posted positive returns over the 12-month period, outperforming their benchmark, by 3.0% and 1.4%, respectively.
+Within the Pension Fund's income assets, the GPLF 3 and 4 posted positive returns over the 12-month period, outperforming their benchmark, by 2.5% and 1.5% respectively.

-Similarly, IFM Infrastructure had a positive return over a 12-month period in absolute terms, returning 5.1%, albeit falling behind the benchmark by 4.4%.
+Similarly, IFM Global Infrastructure Fund had a positive return over a 12-month period in absolute terms, returning 8.3%, albeit falling behind its benchmark by 1.5%.
+However, the IFM Net Zero Infrastructure Fund delivered a negative absolute return of -0.5%, underperforming its benchmark of 2.5%.
 We note it is too early to meaningfully evaluate the manager's performance, given this is a relatively newly appointed manager.

-The overall benchmark return of 13.7% generally reflects variable market conditions for investors over the 12 months to 31 March 2024.
+The overall benchmark return of 3.1% generally reflects variable market conditions for investors over the 12 months to 31 March 2025.